alyssatrull/songsofthesummer/README.md

 # songsofthesummer
-A test website with the songs of the summer to learn about html.
+A test website with the songs of the summer to practice HTML.